32-Year-Old Pitcher – Washington Nationals

 J.C.
 Gutierrez Contract Information:

-Gutierrez signed a minor league contract with the Nationals on Sunday, Steve Adams of MLB Trade Rumors reports.
+Gutierrez signed a minor league contract with the Nationals on Sunday, William Ladson of MLB.com reports.

 To instantly reveal our fantasy analysis of every player – including J.C.
 Gutierrez – simply subscribe now.